 Everything You Need to Know About Amazon's New HQ

 On a beautiful spring or summer day, have you ever looked longingly out the window, buffeted by the chill of industrial strength AC and squinting against the fluorescent lights and thought, “We should have class outside?”
+For Amazon employees, this is just a part of life on the company's new campus.

 Take a look inside Amazon’s outdoorsy new space.